awsdocs/aws-m2-user-guide/doc_source/tutorial-ba-developer.md

 In this step, you import a Maven project for the Planets demo application\.

-1. Upload [PlanetsDemo\-pom\.zip](https://d3lkpej5ajcpac.cloudfront.net/appstream/bluage/developer-ide/PlanetsDemo/PlanetsDemo-pom.zip) to your Home folder \(you can use the native client “My Files” feature for this\)\.
+1. Upload [PlanetsDemo\-pom\.zip](https://d3lkpej5ajcpac.cloudfront.net/appstream/bluage/developer-ide/PlanetsDemo/PlanetsDemo-pom.zip) to your Home folder\.
+You can use the native client “My Files” feature to do this\.

 1. Use the `unzip` command line tool to extract the files\.